 Karma seems to have low accuracy with him.
 In Ratchet and Clank Future: A Crack in Time he does nothing wrong or even particularly cowardly throughout the whole game, and is more competent in helping Ratchet.
 His ending fate isn't much more pleasant than Going Commando, where he was the main villain.

 Don Weaso in Conkers Bad Fur Day.
-He massacres several dozen Uga Bugas with Conker's help, then later betrays Conker for cash and murders Berri, and he killed Paulie.
+He massacres several dozen Uga Bugas with Conker's help, kills one of his servants (Paulie), then later betrays Conker for cash and murders Berri.
 Weaso's fate, he gets to run off safely with his ill-earned money.
 In comparison, the Panther King and Ze professor suffer Karmic Deaths, and Conker is punished for his greed and frequent sociopathy.

 Janos, the Prince of the Other World from The Black Heart.
 He is the one responsible for the corruption of the Other World, which was once beautiful, by causing endless wars to conquer lands that his father (the King, who was far too old and weak to stop him) gave willingly to others; he enslaved a species to be his soldiers, killed the King to gain his powers, framed Final when he stole the heart so Janos couldn't use it, wants to conquer all the other worlds through force and bloodshed, and ends up killing his own daughter, Ananzi, because she outlived her usefulness... and in the end, he succeeds in claiming back the Dark Heart, killing Final in the process, and acquires his father's powers.
 Another "The Bad Guy Wins" scenario in this case!